officialcjunior/officialcjunior.github.io/content/blog/2024-2-11-september-home-visit.md

 tags: ['life']
 ---
 This is a rundown of my experience of a visit I made to my hometown and family in September 2023.
-There's a place where I write and keep some personal narratives, and I found this from there while searching for something else yesterday.
-I read it again and thought it was post-worthy.
+There's a place where I build and keep some personal narratives, and I found this there while searching for something else yesterday.
+I felt that it was post-worthy so here it is.

 ---
 My September visit to home—a week-long halt at Chalakudy—ended on the thirteenth and I